HANDGRIP STRENGTH MEASURED BY THE MEDIAN AND ASSOCIATED FACTORS IN COMMUNITY-DWELLING AGED PEOPLE

 Aged, handgrip strength, muscle strength, public health, Functional StatusAbstract

-Objective: To characterize handgrip strength (HGS) and its associated factors in elderly people living in communities in Northeast Brazil.
-Methodology: This is a cross-sectional study, developed with 85 elderly people, which used hand dynamometry (Jamar®) as a marker of functionality, adopting cut-off points stratified by the medians of each sex (31 kgf for men and 20.5 kgf for women).
-Results: The results revealed that, although HGS was preserved in most of the studied population (64.7%), a significant percentage of 35.3% presented reduced strength.
-The decline in strength was significantly associated with sociodemographic determinants: female sex (p < 0.01), single marital status (p = 0.048) and low family income (p = 0.03).
-It was observed that reduced strength was prevalent among women (83.3%) and individuals with income up to R$ 1,518.00 (70%), while men and married elderly people concentrated the highest rates of preserved strength.
-Clinical and lifestyle variables, such as polypharmacy, comorbidities, and level of physical activity, did not show a statistically significant association, although normal nutritional status showed a tendency towards preserved strength.
-Conclusion: It is concluded that PPF (Peripheral Potential Strength) can be influenced by social and biological factors, with a significant concentration of socioeconomic variables as factors that impact functional reserve.
-These findings reinforce the importance of PPF as an early screening tool in primary care to support actions aimed at delaying functional decline and promoting independence in aging.
+Objective: To characterize the distribution of handgrip strength and associated factors among community-dwelling aged people in a capital city in Northeast Brazil.
+Methodology: This is a cross-sectional study conducted with 85 aged people, which used hand dynamometry (Jamar®) as a marker of functionality, adopting cutoff points based on the median for each sex (31 kgf for men and 20.5 kgf for women).
+Results: The results suggest that, although handgrip strength (HGS) was above the median in most of the studied population (64.7%), a significant proportion (35.3%) presented reduced strength.
+The decline in strength showed a significant association with sociodemographic determinants: female sex (p < 0.01), single marital status (p = 0.048), and low family income (p = 0.03).
+Reduced strength was prevalent among women (83.3%) and individuals with an income of up to R$ 1,518.00 (70%), while men and married older adults concentrated the indices of strength above the median.
+Clinical and lifestyle variables, such as polypharmacy, comorbidities, and physical activity level, did not show a conclusive association, although normal nutritional status showed a tendency toward strength above the median.
+Conclusion: Handgrip strength may be influenced by social and biological factors, with a significant concentration of socioeconomic variables impacting functional reserve.
+These findings reinforce the importance of HGS as an early screening tool in primary care to support actions aimed at delaying functional decline and promoting independence in aging.

 Downloads